pfaffelh/pdf_form/README.md

 We retrieve data from a pdf-form (example: `formular_bewerbungen_leer.pdf`).
 All data is stored in directory "input".
 Using
 ```
-python3 fill_excel.py -o data_from_bewerbungen.xls -p input/*
+python3 fill_excel.py -o data_from_bewerbungen.xlsx -p input/*
 ```
-we write a file `data_from_bewerbungen.xls`, which contains all data from the pdfs.
+we write a file `data_from_bewerbungen.xlsx`, which contains all data from the pdfs.

 #### 2) Fill new pdf form with data

 In order to use this data for yet another pdf_form (`p6w_leer.pdf` here), we first fill in this form for creating a template.
 This is `p6w_vorlage.pdf`.
 Once we have this template, use
 ```
-python3 fill_excel.py -o data.xls -p p6w_vorlage.pdf
+python3 fill_excel.py -o data.xlsx -p p6w_vorlage.pdf
 ```
 in order to obtain an excel-file with the corresponding field names.
-This Excel file can now be updated using data from `data_from_bewerbungen.xls`.
-(It is allowed to delete columns from `data.xls` in order to get this file.)
+This Excel file can now be updated using data from `data_from_bewerbungen.xlsx`.
+(It is allowed to delete columns from `data.xlsx` in order to get this file.)
 Once this is done, use
 ```
-python3 fill_pdf.py p6w_leer.pdf -f data_for_einstellungen.xls -s Name
+python3 fill_pdf.py p6w_leer.pdf -f data_for_einstellungen.xlsx -s Name
 ```
-in order to fill the empty form, one file for each row in `data_for_einstellungen.xls`.
-Here, `-s Name` leads to filenames which are indicated by the column Name in `data_for_einstellungen.xls`.
+in order to fill the empty form, one file for each row in `data_for_einstellungen.xlsx`.
+Here, `-s Name` leads to filenames which are indicated by the column Name in `data_for_einstellungen.xlsx`.